 Regardless if you do a 10min walk once a week or you ride your bicycle 200km each day, it tailors completely to you.

 No longer is it the same boring old 500 calories or 10,000 steps to target every day, Fitness Habits adapts with each step or bead of sweat you make, looking at your data and displaying an accurate target to improve your longer term fitness.

 We could not agree more.
 There are so many fitness apps that prescribe workouts, give you fake effort points or apply a training plan from an "abs of steel" instructor.
 Fitness Habits is nothing like those!

 Fitness Habits simply uses your actuals recorded on your Apple Watch to create a full feedback loop so you understand how you are tracking.
-Without a doubt it is the most intuitive, personalised and interactive fitness feedback we have come across for someone wearing an Apple Watch - ever!
+Without a doubt it is the most intuitive, easy, personalised and interactive fitness feedback we have come across for someone wearing an Apple Watch - ever!

 So if you have been training well and consistently over a number of weeks, you may notice the white line start to trend up as Fitness Habits will understand you have been training more.
 On the opposite side, if you have been relaxing drinking cocktails on a beach for a week, you may notice the white and red lines start to go down as Fitness Habits will start to reflect your reduced activity levels and adapt the goals.
 Maybe you train on the exact same day or you are more like a yoyo and have big weeks and lazy weeks!
 Whatever you do, Fitness Habits will use that data and structure to provide insights unique to you.

 See the below image where I have the red line above the white line which means I am trending in the correct direction, increasing my move/activity by 4.9% from the previous day.
 As I had a good day it may even give me a little buffer for tomorrow, but again it depends on my actual habits as every day and everyone is different.
 But the longer I can keep that red line above the white line, I'm improving my fitness and creating a habit.